Thailand, The Trip That Changed Everything

 More alive.

-Before this trip, most of my understanding of the world came through books, documentaries, school, or the internet.
+Before this trip, most of what I knew about the world came from books, documentaries, classrooms, and the internet.

 The floating markets.